rdwatters/form-persister/README.md

 });
 ```

-> **Note:** The markup for the form is different from that found on <http://anetakostic.com/RP-Site/Rightpoint.html> in that unique IDs have been added to each of the inputs being written to `localStorage`.
+> **Note:** The markup for the form is different from that found on <http://anetakostic.com/RP-Site/Rightpoint.html> in that unique IDs have been added to each of the inputs being written to `localStorage` in the markup of the page itself.

+## Dependencies

+`form-persister.js` is written in `strict mode` in vanilla ES5 and does not require jQuery or transpilation tool to run.

 [auto]: https://developer.mozilla.org/en-US/docs/Web/Security/Securing_your_site/Turning_off_form_autocompletion